 Energy costs vary, but here are four common reasons why they may suddenly increase:

-The record-setting cold temperatures in late January kept most of us indoors and looking for ways to stay warm.
+The record-setting cold temperatures in the winter can keep most of us indoors and looking for ways to stay warm.
 Please be aware that you may see higher-than-normal electric bills next month, which begs the question: “Why does my bill go up when it’s cold outside?”